wevbarker/PSALTer-devel/README.md

 	```
 ## Quickstart

-The current example calculation is given in the `Calibration.nb` notebook, this is still the only theory for which I have tried running the computation.
+The current example calculation is given in the `Calibration.nb` notebook.
 In the near future I will generate more examples.

 ## Contribute